 (c) to carry out the arrangements and other provisions in the last resort supply plan approved or determined by the Authority under section 11ZAG, if the plan comes into operation under section 11ZAD.

-[Section 11ZAF inserted by No. 53 of 2003 s.
+[Section 11ZAF inserted: No. 53 of 2003 s.
 37.]

 11ZAG.
 Approval or determination of plan